MAIntermediate award(s): PG Dip

 The other semester of your Eurocampus route will always take place in Cambridge, together with all other students of the MA.

-Special featuresBoth the Cambridge Eurocampus routes attract many students from all over the world including the US, Canada, Germany, France, China, Japan, Taiwan, Spain, Italy, Finland, Turkey and Lithuania.
+Special featuresBoth the Cambridge and the Eurocampus routes attract many students from all over the world including the US, Canada, Germany, France, China, Japan, Taiwan, Spain, Italy, Finland, Turkey and Lithuania.
 Studying alongside students from other countries and cultural backgrounds provides additional insights and intercultural understanding to supplement your academic study.

 Teaching for core modules usually takes place in the early evening to enable you to more easily combine study and employment.
 We aim to keep group sizes small to enhance intercultural interaction in the seminars.